Afro-Saudis

-Afro-Saudis are Saudi people of Black African heritage.
-Afro-Saudis are the largest Afro-Arab group.
-They are spread all around the country but are mostly found in the major cities of Saudi Arabia.
+Afro-Saudis, also known as African Saudis and Black Saudis, are Saudi citizens of partial or full black African heritage.
+They are spread all around the country, but they are mostly found in the major cities of Saudi Arabia.
 Afro-Saudis speak Arabic and adhere to Islam.
-Their origins date back centuries ago to African Muslim migrants settling in Saudi Arabia, and to the Arab slave trade.
+While some black Saudis descend from slaves brought through the Arab slave trade, the majority descend from Muslim pilgrims, primarily from West Africa, who settled in the cities of Mecca and Jeddah.

+The term "takarnah", meaning people of takrur, is sometimes used to refer to Hejazis of West African descent, though their origins are diverse.
+This is evident in family names such as Hawsawi, Fallatah, and Bernawi.

 History

 Arabia and Africa have been in contact starting with the obsidian exchange networks of the 7th millennium BC.
 These networks were strengthened by the rise of Egyptian dynasties of the 4th millennium BC.
 Anthropologists have indicated the likely existence of settlements in Arabia, from the people of the Horn of Africa, as early as the 3rd and 2nd millenniums BC.

+Many Afro-Saudis are descendants of slaves, trafficked mainly via the Ancient Red Sea slave trade.
+Historically, the institution of slavery in the region of the later Saudi Arabia was reflected in the institution of slavery in the Rashidun Caliphate (632–661) slavery in the Umayyad Caliphate (661–750), slavery in the Abbasid Caliphate (750–1258), slavery in the Mamluk Sultanate (1258–1517) and finally slavery in the Ottoman Empire (1517–1918).
+Slavery in Saudi Arabia was not abolished until 1962.

 Population

-In 2021, their population is 3,500,000, or 10% of Saudi Arabia’s 35,000,000 people.
+In 2025, their population was 3,600,000, or around 10% of Saudi Arabia's 35,000,000 population.

 Social condition

-Unlike in the Americas of the 19th century, slaves in the Middle East were allowed to own land and their children were generally not born into slavery.
-However, also unlike in the Americas, males slaves were all castrated and the women were all used as sex slaves.
-Also conversion to Islam precluded further servitude and gave freedom.
+Slaves in the Middle East were allowed to own land.
+Children of two slaves were born into slavery, however the child of a free man and his concubine (sex slave) were not born a slave if the father acknowledged fatherhood.
+Islamic Law allowed for Muslims to enslave non-Muslims, unless they were zimmis (protected minorities who had accepted Muslim rule), and slaves were therefore non-Muslims imported from non-Muslim lands outside of the Empire.

+However, the conversion of a non-Muslim slave to Islam after their enslavement did not require the enslaver to manumit his slave.

 Skin color played a distinctive role even amongst slaves.
 Many activists amongst Afro-Saudis complain that they are not given media representation and are unable to find opportunities to improve their social condition.